-Porcelain ceramic tile (Figure 12-1), is standard throughout the motorhome with the exception of the slide-out rooms, which may have Infinity Woven Flooring (Figure 12-2).
-For routine cleaning, sweeping or vacuuming the floor would be sufficient.
+Porcelain ceramic tile (Figure 12-1) is standard throughout the motorhome with the exception of the slide-out rooms, which may have Infinity Woven Flooring (Figure 12-2).
+For routine cleaning, sweeping or vacuuming the floor should be sufficient.
 If more thorough cleaning is warranted, the flooring can be cleaned with a damp mop and water.

-For more stubborn stains, a mixture of soap-free household cleaner (e.g., vinegar, ammonia, or comparable products) and water can be used.
+For more stubborn stains, a mixture of soapfree household cleaner (e.g., vinegar, ammonia, or comparable products) and water can be used.
 Do not saturate the floor surfaces with water, as this could damage the flooring substrate.
 Do not use any abrasives (cleansers, scouring pads, and the like) as they can scratch or mar the flooring surfaces and might cause damage to the flooring.

-Figure 12-1: Tile Flooring
+Figure 12-2: Infinity Woven LV Slide-Out Room Flooring